There are numerous important things to know about California’s payroll and employment laws. Five of the most important are:

 - they make employers pay workers that have been discharged.

-These are far from the only important things to know about California’s workplace laws.
+These are far from the only essential things to know about California’s workplace laws.
 Employees also have rights under other laws, like:

 - the California Family Rights Act (CFRA),